MilitsaIvanova/Deep-learning-projects/README.md

   - **Methods**: Implemented NLP techniques to analyze and recommend items based on textual content.
   - **Results**: Evaluation metrics and effectiveness of the recommendation system.

-Each project directory contains a README.md file with more detailed information, including the objective, dataset details (if applicable), methods employed, and the results obtained.

 ## Usage

 Feel free to explore each project directory to learn more about the individual projects.
 You can clone this repository to your local machine using: